 The top of the cabinet displays a wood, pinecone, and birch bark tree between two glitter flocked mini trees in burlap.
 I completed the look with lovely mercury glass candlesticks and icy glitter branches in the back.

 The mini wooden sleigh (Target Dollar Spot) and antique ice skates on the wall complete this cozy corner.

 I used neutral pieces of furniture and accessories as the backdrop for this snowy landscape.
 I found a template on Pinterest for the deer head and traced it onto a piece of scrap plywood that I had painted brown; I love easy and free projects!

 Can you believe I found this windowpane mirror at the town dump day?
 A woman was unloading it from her truck and I ran over and grabbed it!

-It was an awful green color but a couple coats of white chalk paint remedied that!
+It was an awful green color but a couple of coats of white chalk paint remedied that!

-Here’s the links to the wood trees on the back of my cabinet: white washed birch bark tree is $6.50 and walnut bark wood tree is only $5.75 from craftoutlet.com…it’s my secret website for finding craft supplies!!
+Here are the links to the wood trees on the back of my cabinet: whitewashed birch bark tree is $6.50 and walnut bark wood tree is only $5.75 from craftoutlet.com…it’s my secret website for finding craft supplies!!

 One Christmas I created this sparkling vignette in my entryway.
 I love the monochromatic look and elegant feel of this Christmas table display.

 I hung up a vintage window pane and hung a birch wreath from it.
 On the table, I displayed a set of ice-covered trees and a set of mercury glass light-up trees.
 I finished off the table with an icy garland.